Visitors Center (Latter-day Saint): Mesa Arizona Temple

 The Mesa Arizona Temple Visitors' Center was most recently renovated in 2021.
 This redesign was tailored to fit the needs of the young adults in the area using several surveys and focus groups.
 This is the first visitors' center where all of the exhibits are in English and Spanish.
 The redesign includes kitchens, meditation pods, and gathering rooms.
 The center has exhibits that show the growth of the church in the White, Native American, and Hispanic communities while following the story of one of several people who belong to those communities.
 The center also has a scale model of the Mesa Arizona Temple, coloring walls, and a play area for children.

 Oakland California Temple

 The visitors' center offers tours by missionaries in 10 languages.
 The temple and visitors' center is rated as Trip Advisor's best thing to do in Oakland.

+Portland Oregon Temple

+The Portland Oregon Temple Visitors' Center is the only one located in the Pacific Northwest.
+It is located in a former Distribution Center (which was closed due to the opening of a nearby Deseret Book).
+The center was opened in 2012 and features a small movie theater, a Christus statue replica, and four displays.
+It contains both interior and exterior restrooms.

+Every December, the center hosts multiple Christmas concerts throughout the month.

 Rome Italy Temple

-The Rome Italy Temple Visitors' Center sits on a 15 acre-lot that also includes the temple, meetinghouse, family history center, and gardens.
+The Rome Italy Temple Visitors' Center sits on a 15 acre-lot that also includes the temple, meetinghouse, FHC, and gardens.